jdhitsolutions/WindowsSandboxTools/README.md

 ### [New-WsbConfiguration](docs/New-WsbConfiguration.md)

-If you wanted, you could create a new configuration.
+This is how you can create a new Windows Sandbox configuration.

 ```powershell
 $params = @{